Welshcorgicoin/WBP/wbps/wbp-001/wbp-001-community-nft-creation.md

 Abstract
 ========
-This bounty covers the creation of NFTs fot the Welshcorgi community.
+This bounty covers the creation of NFTs for the Welshcorgi community.

 Recently, a community member had a suggestion for creating a Welshcorgi NFT.
 We want to make this happen!